The TCO Reality: Why the Sticker Price of EV Fleets is Deceiving

 In this scenario, the electric fleet provides a $850,000 advantage over a decade.
 When packaged into a predictable monthly lease-to-own payment to help manage upfront costs, the long-term operational savings transformed a more expensive asset into a more profitable one.

 At 7Gen, we don't believe in guesswork.
 We provide detailed TCO modeling using your actual route data and local electricity rates to build a precise comparison.
 Electrification isn't just about zero emissions, it's about being smart with your capital.
+Learn more about maximizing your ROI.

 Ready to Electrify Your Fleet?